kenohassler/sds011-rs/README.md

   No serial communication is performed during creation.
 * You call `init()`.
 This will return a sensor in `Polling` state.
   The sensor is instructed via serial commands to switch to query mode and goes to sleep (fan off).
-This operation may fail.
 * The sensor can now be queried via the `measure()` function.
   This will wake the sensor, spin the fan for a configurable duration (which is necessary to get a correct measurement), read the sensor and put it back to sleep.
-This operation may fail.
 * Optionally (not recommended!), the sensor can be put into `Periodic` state by calling `make_periodic()` on a sensor in `Polling` state.
   This puts the sensor in charge of sleeping and waking up.